lupyuen/lupyuen.github.io/src/wisgate.md

 We'll talk about Message Integrity Code and Nonce in a while.

-## Snoop with a Software Defined Radio
+## Snoop with Software Defined Radio

 To verify the actual frequency that our LoRaWAN Device is transmitting on, we may sniff the airwaves with a __Software Defined Radio__.